 According to my favorite food science and history podcast Gastropod, it’s believed to be the Olmec people, who lived in what we now recognize as southern Mexico, who first roasted and consumed chocolate.

 They, and eventually other civilizations would mix roasted cocoa bean paste with water and a variety of flavors like magnolia blossom, chiles, spices, and vanilla to create a beverage.
 The drinks were offered to royalty and used in many religious rituals.
-Even the dried beans were widely prized and used as a form of currency.
+The dried beans were widely prized and even used as a form of currency.

 It wasn’t until the 1820’s, in Switzerland, that innovation took hold of cocoa.
 Cocoa butter, the fat content of the beans, could now be extracted from the beans.
 The hard pellets left behind were ground into what we know as cocoa powder.

 From that innovation, chocolate exploded.
-We discovered adding milk solids, creating the milder milk chocolate.
+We discovered adding milk solids and created the milder milk chocolate.
 Nestle and Hershey’s grew into household names.
 Then Lindt chocolatiers discovered the conching process.
 It ground the beans so fine that a lusciously smooth final product, the chocolate bar we know today, could be made for the masses.

 Health Benefits of Chocolate